Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 ```
 data = logger.dump()
 ```
 The output of the `dump()` method is a `pandas` `DataFrame`. `pandas` is a super popular data science library in python and a `DataFrame` is the primary object that pandas works with.
-The columns of the data frame that is output are the variable names and the index of the dataframe is time.
+The columns of the `DataFrame` correspond to each logged variable and the index of the dataframe is time.

 The `dump()` function is really powerful and has a lot of optional arguments.
-By default dump will dump out all variables.
-This can be time consuming so if you want you can specifiy a subset of variables to dump as follows:
+By default dump will dump out all logged variables.
+This can be time consuming though, so if you want, you can specifiy a subset of variables to dump as follows:

 ```
 data = logger.dump(log_vars = 'foo bar')
 ```

-You can also specify a file path and dump will automatically save the data to a `.csv` file.
-This is nice to make sure your data is persistent.
+You can also specify a file path and `dump()` will automatically save your data to a `.csv` file.
+This is nice to make sure your data is persistent between experiments.
 By default, the `dump()` function appends a timestamp to your file name so that you can't accidently overwrite data that you've collected.

 ```
 data = logger.dump(log_vars = 'foo bar', file = 'my_data.csv')